 Duties of the Executive Commissioner

-Serve as representative for the ASA Commission at the Senate meetings and any other necessary function.
+Serve as representative for the ASA Commission at the Student Senate meetings and any other necessary function.

 Appoint the Secretary of the Commission.
 The Secretary shall be responsible for maintaining accurate minutes of Commission meetings and presenting them for approval at the beginning of each meeting.
 They will also be responsible for sending the minutes to the ASA Commission and the Administrative Assistant.